 ArchitectureRichmond documents and examines the buildings, spaces, and urban textures of Richmond, both celebrated and undiscovered.
-It also offers a critical look at the community’s ongoing development and provides an open discussion of broad design issues.
+It also offers a critical look at the community’s ongoing development and welcomes a discussion of broad design issues.

-A native son, Edwin Slipek has examined Richmond’s every block and alley.
-After studying at Boston University and Virginia Commonwealth University he remained in his home town to study its past.
-Formerly architecture critic for the Richmond Mercury, Slipek is currently senior contributing editor at Style Weekly where he has been architecture critic for 15 years.
-He is an adjunct professor of architectural history at VCU and teaches at the Maggie L. Walker Governor’s School.
-For his writing and teaching Slipek was awarded Honorary Membership in the Virginia Society of the American Institute of Architects.
+After studying at Boston University and Virginia Commonwealth University, Edwin Slipek remained in his home town to study its past.
+Slipek was formerly architecture critic for the Richmond Mercury and senior contributing editor at Style Weekly.
+He currently contributes to Richmond BizSense and serves as an adjunct professor of architectural history at VCU.
+For his writing and teaching, Slipek was awarded Honorary Membership in the Virginia Society of the American Institute of Architects.

 Don O'Keefe was born and raised in Southside Richmond.
 He has worked in design firms in the US and Japan, and has contributed to the Architectural Review, the Japan Times, the Richmond Times-Dispatch, and other publications.
 He is currently an architect with Gluck+ in New York City.
 He has taught as an assistant professor of architecture at Keio University in Tokyo and a teaching and research associate at Harvard University.
 He is a member of the American Planning Association and the National Books Critics Circle.
 O'Keefe holds a Master in Architecture degree from the Harvard University Graduate School of Design and a bachelor's from the Department of Urban and Regional Studies and Planning at Virginia Commonwealth University and is a registered architect in the Commonwealth of Virginia.

 Robert P. Winthrop